...

 What is Oppositional Defiant Disorder in Adults?

 Oppositional Defiant Disorder (ODD) in adults is a condition characterized by a persistent pattern of negative, hostile, and defiant behaviour.
 This behaviour typically lasts for at least six months and includes symptoms such as frequent arguments, defiance of rules and laws, blaming others, and easily getting annoyed or resentful.
 Adults with ODD often struggle with anger management, impulsivity, and maintaining healthy relationships.
-It is important to recognize the symptoms of ODD in adults in order to seek appropriate treatment and support.
+It is important to recognize the symptoms of ODD in adults to seek appropriate treatment and support.

 What are the causes and risk factors of Adult Oppositional Defiant Disorder?